History of Nottingham Forest F.C.: Formation and early years

-In 1865 a group of players met at the Clinton Arms on Nottingham's Shakespeare Street.
+In 1865 a group of shinty players met at the Clinton Arms on Nottingham's Shakespeare Street.
 J. S. Scrimshaw's proposal to play football instead was agreed and Nottingham Forest Football Club was formed.
 It was agreed at the same meeting that the club would purchase twelve tasselled caps coloured 'Garibaldi Red' (named after the leader of the Italian 'Redshirts' freedom fighters).
 Thus the club's official colours were established.
 Forest's first ever official game was played against Notts County taking place on 22 March 1866.

 In their early years Forest were a multi-sports club.
 As well as their roots in bandy and shinty, Forest's baseball club were British champions in 1899.
 Forest's charitable approach helped clubs like Liverpool, Arsenal and Brighton & Hove Albion to form.
 In 1886, Forest donated a set of football kits to help Arsenal establish themselves – the then South London team still wear red.
 Forest also donated shirts to Everton and helped secure a site to play on for Brighton.

 In 1878–79 season Forest entered the FA Cup for the first time.
-Forest beat Notts County 3–1 in the first round at Beeston Cricket Ground before eventually losing 2–1 to Old Etonians in the semi final.
+Forest beat Notts County 3–1 in the first round at Beeston Cricket Ground before eventually losing 2–1 to Old Etonians in the semi-final.

 Forest's application was rejected to join the Football League at its formation in 1888.
 Forest instead joined the Football Alliance in 1889.
 They won the competition in 1892 before then entering the Football League.
 That season they reached and lost in an FA Cup semi final for the fourth time to date.
 This time it was to West Bromwich Albion after a replay.

 Forest's first FA Cup semi-final win was at the fifth attempt, the 1897–98 FA Cup 2–0 replay win against Southampton.
 The first game was drawn 1–1.
 Derby County beat Forest 5–0 five days before the final.
 Six of the cup final side were rested in that league game.
 In that 1898 FA Cup Final at Crystal Palace before 62,000 fans, Willie Wragg passed a 19th minute free kick to Arthur Capes.
 Capes shot through the defensive wall to score.
 Derby equalised with a free kick headed home by Steve Bloomer off the underside of the cross bar after 31 minutes.
 In the 42nd minute Jack Fryer was unable to hold a Charlie Richards shot giving Capes a tap in for his second goal.
 Wragg's injury meant Forest had to change their line up with Capes dropping back to midfield.
 In the 86th minute John Boag headed away a corner by Forest.
 John McPherson moved in to collect shooting low into the goal to win 3–1.